-And the path itself passed through a very curious place: a vast field of round stones in the middle of the forest.
+And the trail itself passed through a very curious place: a vast field of round stones in the middle of the forest.
 My mother told us each time the legend about these stones: farmers who worked on Sunday saw all their potatoes turned into stone as punishment for not having respected the day of the Lord.
 That’s why the place is nicknamed the “potato field” (it’s also dubbed “devil’s field”, but its more official name is “champ de guérets”).

-I returned recently to the Mount Rigaud.
+I returned recently to the Mont Rigaud.
 I am older, and I know now that potatoes do not miraculously turn into stones.
 But the “potato field” is still for me a curious place.
 Why can we find all these small round stones in the middle of the forest?

 There is a simple geological explanation.
 These stones were actually torn off, polished, and rounded by the glaciers, then transported and left there when the glaciers retreated.
 The forest has grown all around, giving its particular and mysterious aspect to this famous field of stones.